scorpiodiagrams/fdg/wiki/appendix_a.md

 &\texttt{( } \textit{predicate-n}\quad \textit{consequent-n} \texttt{))}
 \end{align*}$$

-For convenience there is a special predicate expression =else= that can be used as the predicate in the last clause of a =cond=.
-The =if= construct provides another way to make a conditional when there is only a binary choice to be made.
-For example, because we have to do something special only when the argument is negative, we could have defined =abs= as:
+For convenience there is a special predicate expression #Code(else) that can be used as the predicate in the last clause of a #Code(cond).
+The #Code(if) construct provides another way to make a conditional when there is only a binary choice to be made.
+For example, because we have to do something special only when the argument is negative, we could have defined #Code(abs) as:

 ```Scheme
 (define (abs x)